 Let’s start by taking a moment to reflect on how you have used deliberate practice in the past.
 Use these questions to guide your thinking:

-who have you used deliberate practice with?
+Who have you used deliberate practice with?

-how did it help them to develop or improve their mental models?
+How did it help them to develop or improve their mental models?

-what was the impact on their classroom practice?
+What was the impact on their classroom practice?

-how did it improve pupils’ outcomes?
+How did it improve pupils’ outcomes?

-what challenges did you face when using deliberate practice and how did you overcome these?
+What challenges did you face when using deliberate practice and how did you overcome these?

 Make a note of your responses and consider them as you complete this self-study.